Huegoxaga/notes/javascript/README.md

 ##### await Keyword

+- It allow the functions(any statements or data assignment) inside the async function run in order.
+  - Orders will be establist among code lines with `await`
-It allow the functions inside the async function run in order.
-Functions inside an async function with await keywords are mostly returning a promise.
+  - Functions inside an async function with await keywords are mostly returning a promise.

 ```js
 async function functionName() {